metalofis/Orangutan-R/README.md

   # ---------- Allometry ----------
-  apply_allometry = TRUE,             # Whether to adjust measurements for allometry allometry_var = "main_length",      # Column used as the reference variable for allometry correction
+  apply_allometry = TRUE,             # Whether to adjust measurements for allometry allometry_var = "SVL",              # Column used as the reference variable for allometry correction

   # ---------- Outlier handling ----------
-  remove_outliers = TRUE,             # Whether to remove extreme values (outliers) outlier_vars = c("main_length"),    # Which variables to check for outliers
+  remove_outliers = TRUE,             # Whether to remove extreme values (outliers) outlier_vars = c("SVL"),            # Which variables to check for outliers
   outlier_tail_pct = 0.05,            # Proportion of extreme values to remove from each tail (5% here)

   # ---------- PCA / DAPC highlighting ----------